Gabriel O. Sawakuchi, Ph.D.

 We develop and utilize time-lapse fluorescence microscopy to image biochemical processes in live cells.
-Additionally, we develop novel experimental techniques to measure radiation qualities.
-We utilize Monte Carlo simulations of radiation transport to understand the response of detectors and biological systems.
+Additionally, we develop novel experimental techniques to measure radiation at the sub-structure cell level.
+We utilize Monte Carlo simulations of radiation transport to understand the response of biological systems.